 “In this project, I am re-weaving my childhood memories of the bazaar, transforming and deforming it to offer my viewers a sense of place and time alongside an awareness of the politicized present.” – Hangama Amiri

-For her first exhibition in Europe Hangama Amiri reconstructs those commercial environments from a feminist perspective, giving shape to a monumental textile installation.
-By deliberately choosing to figure forefront women-dominated spaces, such as beauty parlors, in which she inserts depictions of Taliban-banned items as red lipstick, shiny fabrics and nail polish, Amiri elegantly embroiders a poetic and social-political narrative, which intends to give Afghan women a sense of freedom and power in their own sensuality, sexuality and pleasure.
+For her first exhibition in Europe, Amiri rebuilds those commercial environments in the shape of monumental textile installations.
+By deliberately choosing to figure forefront women-dominated spaces, Amiri elegantly embroiders a poetic of social-political narratives.
+The viewer is invited to experience this re-constructed reality as flaneur – in the Benjaminian conception of the Parisian passages.
+Moreover, Amiri inserts depictions of Taliban-banned items, such as red lipstick, shiny fabrics and nail polish, to affirm the sense of freedom and power that Afghan women have reached by expressing their own sensuality, sexuality and pleasure.

-The exhibition Bazaar, A Recollection of Home explores politics of globalization, consumer exchanges between the east and west, and the social and gender norms within the Afghan bazaars.
-Celebrating women’s representation and presence in a male-dominated environment, Hangama Amiri makes use of her own space to actively give voice to Afghan women while opening a cultural dialogue to expand views on what can be contemporary Afghan feminism.
+The exhibition Bazaar, A Recollection of Home explores different topics: politics of globalization; consumer exchanges between the East and the West; social and gender norms within the Afghan bazaars.
+Amiri extends the works to wider layers of significance, with the aim at celebrating women’s presence in an environment dominated for a long time by men.
+By making use of her childhood memories, the artist gives voice today to Afghan women and aims at expanding the dialogue on what can be contemporary Afghan feminism.

 “Hangama Amiri’s Bazaar actualizes its existence in our collective imagination.
 Granted, although it echoes a specific locale, the installation’s setting straddles the physical and the psychic.
 For while Amiri anchors us to a particular place through her use of language, the likeness of particular individuals and the materiality of the medium itself, the artist speaks to a transnational sense of belonging—extending far beyond the borders of Afghanistan.